Osarugue15/Isibor-Esther-sentiment-analysis-/README.md

 This project performs sentiment analysis on Flipkart product reviews using Natural Language Processing (NLP) and Machine Learning techniques.
 The goal is to classify customer reviews into three categories: positive, negative, and neutral.

 ## Dataset
-The dataset contains over 200,000 product reviews including product name, price, rating, review text, and sentiment labels.
+The dataset contains 205,052 product reviews including product name, price, rating, review text, and sentiment labels.

 ## Steps Performed
 - Data cleaning (removal of missing values and duplicates)